inkcodesign/inkstylelibrary01/_visual_identity/05-Utility-Line.md

 ---
-title: Utility Line
+title: Utility Bar
-permalink: "/utility-line/"
+permalink: "/utility-bar/"
 examples:
 - explanation: The most common use of the utility line is to separate a title from its content.
 The gap below the line can be larger than the gap above, but at a